Adilkhan656/Adilkhan656/README.md

 ### 🧠 About Me
 💬 Passionate **Android Developer** focused on building intelligent mobile apps with a touch of AI.
-🔭 Currently working on **Farmer Weather & Crop Planning Assistant** — bringing smart agriculture to life.
+🔭 Completed **Farmer Weather & Crop Planning Assistant** — bringing smart agriculture to life.
 🌱 Expanding skills in **Firebase**, **Jetpack Compose**, **Python**, and **Flutter (Dart)**.
 🎯 My goal: to create **impactful, real-world mobile solutions** powered by AI.
 📫 Reach me anytime at **adilrazakhan158@gmail.com**